-The Proposed Project is designed to appeal to the empty nester population.
+The Proposed Project is designed to appeal to the empty nester segment of the greater-Ossining population that seeks a more relaxed form of housing.
 This cohort (typically 55 - 80 years old) seeks to shed the responsibilities in maintaining a larger single-family home in which they raised their family, such as with typical chores like cutting lawns, cleaning gutters, repairing roofs etc. The Proposed Project would be held in a condominium association whereby all exterior maintenance is managed and performed by professional managers and contractors.